dmotz/trystero/README.md

 1. Create a [Firebase](https://firebase.google.com/) project
 1. Create a new Realtime Database
-1. Copy the database ID and use it as the `appId` in your Trystero config
+1. Copy the Firebase Project ID and use it as the `appId` in your Trystero config
+1. Copy the Realtime Database reference URL (click the link icon at the top left of the page under the Realtime Database Data section) and use it as the `databaseURL` in your Trystero config
 1. [*Optional*] Configure the database with security rules to limit activity:

 ```json